dannywillems/openmina/website/docs/node-operators/network-configuration.md

 ### Community Resources

-- **GitHub Discussions**: Join discussions on the Rust node repository
+- **GitHub Discussions**: Join discussions on the Mina Rust Node repository
 - **Discord**: Connect with the community on the
   [Mina Protocol Discord](https://discord.com/channels/484437221055922177/1290662938734231552)
 - **Forums**: Participate in